How would you handle a potential breach that will cost you tens or hundreds of thousands of dollars?

 Here are some tools we set in place to assist us with data security:

 We are always on the edge of our seats when it comes to the security of not only our personal information, but our clients' information.
 Companies worry about what they will lose if a sudden breach happens to occur.
 According to research, “it takes about 280 days to find and contain the average cyberattack, while the average attack costs $3.86 million" (IBM).

 With these tools, you never know what kind of sudden human error or bug can make you lose all the data your business has.
-Whether it is a breach, ransomware attack, theft, etc. we usually look towards cybersecurity insurance to assist in cyber incidents where money is loss.
+Whether it is a breach, ransomware attack, theft, etc. we usually look towards cybersecurity insurance to assist in cyber incidents where money is lost.

 However, are we fully protected in the case that a breach might happen that will cost us millions of dollars?

-As companies, we do not need setbacks, such as breaches,
+As companies, we do not need setbacks such as breaches,

-that will cause us to lose money and add on to the stress of lawsuits if our clients’ information is found on the web.
+that will cause us to lose money and add to the stress of lawsuits if our clients' information is found on the web.
 We often look into a security tent to make sure we are covered if this situation ever arises.
 Although we may feel secure knowing that we have cyber security insurance, is it really keeping your company protected?